Sign Up

 *Internal Family Systems (IFS) is a therapeutic model developed by Dr. Richard C. Schwartz.
 It posits that the human mind is composed of various sub-personalities or "parts" that have distinct roles and characteristics.

-These 8C's guide the Internal Family Systems therapy help in cultivating Self-leadership; individuals can heal emotional wounds and achieve a greater sense of well-being and authenticity.
-The Self is not actually a part, but a consistent, stable way of being that has 8 core characteristics, named by Richard Schwartz as the 8 C's; curiosity, compassion, clarity, calmness, courage, creativity, confidence and creativity.
+These 8C's guide Internal Family Systems therapy in cultivating self-leadership, helping individuals heal emotional wounds and achieve a greater sense of well-being and authenticity.
+The Self is not actually a part but a consistent, stable way of being that has 8 core characteristics, named by Richard Schwartz as the 8 C's: curiosity, compassion, clarity, calmness, courage, creativity, confidence and connection.

-The Self facilitates the promotion of harmonious relationships between different parts and facilitating the integration of fragmented aspects which cause conflict.
-The Self can also help in transforming the role of protectors, so they become less extreme and more balanced in their efforts to protect and support the individual.
-Through this process, internal harmony, healing, and integration are achieved.
+The Self facilitates the promotion of harmonious relationships between different parts and facilitates the integration of fragmented aspects which cause conflict.
+The Self can also help in transforming the role of protectors so they become less extreme and more balanced in their efforts to protect and support the individual.
+This process achieves internal harmony, healing, and integration.

-In Bach Flowers the choice for remedy for clarity would depend on what requires gaining clarity, for example; a direct choice, rumination, direction in life, indecision, fear causing lack of choice, lack of confidence on internal perceptions.
+In Bach Flowers the choice for a remedy for clarity would depend on what requires gaining clarity, for example, a direct choice, rumination, direction in life, indecision, fear causing lack of choice, or lack of confidence in internal perceptions.